 Both Ticket & Passport in Old Name (IC in New Name) #

-If you have an air travel ticket in your old name and your Passport is also in your old name (but your NRIC in your new name), there is a possibility that you may be able to clear immigration.
-Note that the Singapore Immigration Officer may still query as to the inconsistency of your name in your Passport and your IC Name and raise objection to your clearance (we are unable to know or advise as this is the immigration policy).
+If you have an air travel ticket in your old name and your Passport is also in your old name (but your NRIC is in your new name), there is a possibility that you may or may not be be able to clear immigration.
+You should make your query to ICA.
+Note that the Singapore Immigration Officer may still query as to the inconsistency of your name in your Passport and your NRIC name and raise objection to your clearance (we are unable to know or advise as this is the immigration policy).

 However, if there is a drastic change in your old and new name, you may be asked of the discrepancy in the names in your Passport and your NRIC at the immigration counter.
 You are strongly advised to update your name in your ticket and your passport to your new name before you travel.